How to Troubleshoot Common SSL Issues

 The Problem:

-- Enable Automatic Redirects: Use server-side redirects to force HTTP resources to load over HTTPS.
+- Enable Automatic Redirects: Use server-side redirects to force all HTTP requests to HTTPS.

 3. SSL Certificate Mismatch